bsdlab/dp-stroop/README.md

 Note that this is reducing the number of trials to give a quick look-and-feel.
 The default is 60 trials.
 For a list of available CLI parameters, you can use `python -m stroop_task.main --help`

+Additionally, a `--focus` flag allows to switch between a `--focus=color` (default) and `--focus==text` version which is then displaying different instructions on the instruction screen accordingly.

 ### Running the classical equivalent

 There is also an implementation of an equivalent to the classical card based Stroop task, which can be run with: